jhey/phenotypes/README.md

 ## Theming

-Phenotypes allows you to theme the css and component library to suit your needs.
-Please see the [Theming guide](/guides/11-theming.md) for more information on how to customize and theme phenotypes.
+Phenotypes allows you to theme the CSS and component library to suit your needs.
+Please see the [Theming guide](/guides/11-theming.md) for more information on how to customize and theme Phenotypes.

 [npm-url]: https://www.npmjs.com/package/@aminohealth/phenotypes
 [npm-version-image]: https://img.shields.io/npm/v/@aminohealth/phenotypes.svg?style=flat